chromium/chromium/components/reporting/README.md

     Code shared between Chrome and Chrome OS.
   - //chrome/browser/policy/messaging_layer
-    Code that lives only in the browser, primary interfaces for reporting data such as ReportQueue and ReportQueueConfiguration.
+    Code that lives only in the browser, primary interfaces for reporting data such as ReportQueueImpl and ReportQueueConfiguration.
 Chrome OS:
   - //platform2/missived
     Daemon for encryption and storage of reports.